-EKU is a member of the Servicemembers Opportunity College (SOC) consortium, a group of colleges and universities dedicated to providing educational opportunities to servicemembers who have trouble completing college degrees because they move so frequently from place to place.
+EKU is a member of the Servicemembers Opportunity College (SOC) consortium, a group of colleges and universities dedicated to providing educational opportunities to servicemembers who have difficulty completing college degrees due to frequent moves.

 Online Degree Programs and Professional Flight Training

 Also, check out these online degrees from our nationally renowned College of Justice and Safety.
 You can use your Post 9-11 GI Bill benefits to pay for flight training as well.
-Students in EKU’s Aviation (BS) professional flight option can earn flight certification in Private Pilot, Instrument, Commercial, Flight Instructor, CFII, and Multi Engine.
-Best of all, because we are a public institution your Post 9-11 GI Bill benefits will cover all of your flight fees (or at whatever percentage rate you are drawing if less than 36 months of active duty service).
+Students in EKU’s Aviation (BS) professional flight option can earn flight certifications in Private Pilot, Instrument, Commercial, Flight Instructor, CFII, and Multi-Engine.
+Best of all, as a public institution, your Post 9-11 GI Bill benefits will cover all of your flight fees (or at whichever percentage rate you are eligible for if less than 36 months of active duty service).

-Military.com explains each service's TA program and provides links to the services actual TA websites.
+Military.com explains each service's TA program and provides links to each service's actual TA websites.

 If you are active duty Army or Activated Guard/Reserves (AGR), go to www.GoArmyEd.com to process your TA claim.